Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

 Electricity use for home heating in Middlesex

-Electric heat pump systems for home heating are more prevalent in Middlesex.
-Since 2012, the number of homes heating with electricity jumped from 212,708 to 302,730, a 42% change.
+Electric heat pump systems for home heating are more popular in Middlesex.
+Since 2020, the number of homes heating with electricity increased from 247,960 to 302,730, a 22% change.

 Adoption of solar home heating systems in Middlesex

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Today, 6,488 homes in Middlesex are heated with active solar arrays.
-This is a 1616% gain from 2012, when 378 homes incorporated active solar heating.
+This is a 240% gain from 2020, when 1,909 homes incorporated active solar heating.

 Middlesex County Heating Oil Trends